SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-data_versioning.md

 Versioning in machine learning learning involves more components than in traditional software: among the executable code we have to store the training and testing data sets, the configuration files and the final model artifacts.

-Storing all information allows past experiments to be reproduced and re-assessed.
+Storing all information allows previous experiments to be reproduced and re-assessed.
 Moreover, it helps auditing, compliance and backward traceability and compatibility.

 However, many of these artifacts have distinct and large sizes, which makes versioning difficult.